wohaco/despace/03_maxar.md

 ## Maxar, comments

-Maxar's most visible products include the Canadarm used on NASA's Space Shuttle, as well as the Canadarm2 & Dextre remote manipulator systems used on the International Space Station.
+Maxar’s most visible products include the Canadarm used on NASA’s Space Shuttle, as well as the Canadarm2 & Dextre remote manipulator systems used on the International Space Station.

 Maxar provides operational solutions to commercial & government organizations worldwide, including: